Leading Co-Design in Complex Systems

 Scholarships

-We offer at least one fully funded scholarship place for a First Nations practitioner for each of our courses, and a discount for participants with an income under $70,000 AUD per year.
+We offer two scholarship places for First Nations practitioners for each of our courses, and a discount for participants with an income under $70,000 AUD per year.
 Please see our scholarships page for more information and to apply.

 Access